Enjoy a leisurely family ride on the cycle path along the shores of Tuggerah Lake.

 The trendy Glass Onion Society serves fantastic coffee and food.
 The eclectic decor is worth mentioning too.
 It’s always busy, a good sign that the locals love it.

 Green Tangerine is located just across the road from Glass Onion Society.
 They serve great coffee, bread and pastries.
-And further down the street is Common Ground Kitchen and Canteen – again, succulent coffee and food.

-While you're there, have a wander around the vintage and second hand shops...
+While you're there, have a wander around the vintage and second-hand shops...

 Back on Tuggerah Lake cycleway, you cycle past two other long jetties: Watkins jetty and Parrys jetty.
-See how far out in the lake we are on the photo?
+See how far out in the lake we are in the photo?
 And it’s not even the longest jetty...

 Keep on cycling past playgrounds, toilets, picnic tables and barbecues.
 The scent of sizzling sausages usually hangs in the air.